What Is CICO dieting? How it works, & CICO calculator

 One of the benefits of the CICO approach is that it does not restrict or limit specific food groups or macronutrients.
 You can eat any type of food as long as you stay within your daily calorie limit.
 This means that there are no off-limits foods, and you can still enjoy your favorite treats in moderation.
 However, tracking your daily calorie intake can be challenging and requires meticulous attention to detail.
 You need to measure or estimate the calorie content of all the foods and drinks you consume, including snacks, meals, and beverages.
 Additionally, you need to be consistent with your tracking to ensure that you are staying within your daily calorie limit.

-Cico diet calculator
+CICO diet calculator

 CICO diet calculator is a tool used to calculate the calorie intake required to maintain, lose, or gain weight based on an individual’s: